tomsoete/reference-guide/axon-framework/axon-framework-commands/modeling/state-stored-aggregates.md

 > **Adjusting state in Command Handlers**
 >
-> Differently from [Event Sourced Aggregates](aggregate.md), State-Stored Aggregates can pair the decision making logic and state changes in a Command Handler.
-There are no consequences for State-Stored Aggregates in following this paradigm as there are no Event Sourcing Handlers which drive it's state.
+> Unlike [Event Sourced Aggregates](aggregate.md), State-Stored Aggregates can pair the decision making logic and state changes in a Command Handler.
+There are no consequences for State-Stored Aggregates in following this paradigm as there are no Event Sourcing Handlers which drive their state.